 Your pitch was accepted–Yay!
 Now what?

 Once we’ve reviewed your pitch, we’ll let you know whether we’ll consider a draft.
 If the draft meets our quality standards, you can expect the following:

 - Edits.
 Because the content we publish varies so significantly, our process for editing guest posts isn’t strictly defined.
 We do edit the content to ensure it matches the LOCALiQ style guide (generally following AP Style).
-If we need anything on your end — a better quality image, a change to a section, or further elaboration on something, we’ll let you know.
-Depending on the level of edits needed, your post could get published within 1 to 3 weeks.
-We’ll be in communication about that date so you know when it’ll get published.
+If we need anything on your end–a better quality image, a change to a section, or further elaboration on something, we’ll let you know.
+If the post requires too many edits or doesn’t align with our audience, we will not be able to accept it.

 - Exposure.
 The LOCALiQ blog is growing significantly in traffic MoM and benefits from domain authority from our sister site, WordStream.

 - Social promotion.
 We promote our content on the LOCALiQ, WordStream, and ReachLocal social sites.
 We’ll ask for your social information to tag you in our promotion so that you can share it with your network, too.